Humidifier vs. Air Purifier: Which One Do You Need?

 How Does a Humidifier Work?

 Cool-operating humidifiers breakwater into droplets using movement or vibrations.
 This mist will then diffuse into the air with no heat involved whatsoever.
-These models usually use a fan to help send the mist into your room, and they’re great for kids’ rooms since they carry no risk of burns.
+These models usually use a fan to help send the mist into your room, and they’re great for kids’ rooms since they carry no risk of burns, and may even have an LED light that can serve as a nightlight.

 How Does an Air Purifier Work?